What causes child poverty?

 Children in London, the North East, North West, West Midlands and Wales have the highest risks of living in poverty.

-5 groups that are more at risk from poverty than others
+Groups that are more at risk from poverty than others

 1. Lone Parents

 Additionally, some lone parents often feel isolated and lack confidence.
 They may also experience poor physical and mental health and be socially excluded.
-More needs to be done to help lone parents to overcome the psychological barriers that prevent them from getting back into work.
+More needs to be done to help lone

 2. Large families